bbmokhtari/django-translations/docs/guide/context.rst

    # initiate context
    with Context(europe, 'countries', 'countries__cities') as context:
-       # change the needed fields
+       # change the instance like before
        europe.name = 'Europa'
        europe.countries.all()[0].name = 'Deutschland'
        europe.countries.all()[0].cities.all()[0].name = 'Köln'